Fritillaria cirrhosa: Taxonomy

+Etymology

+It was first published and described in the "Prodromus Florae Nepalensis 51" by David Don in 1825.
+Fritillaria is the genus name which comes from the Latin word fritillus, meaning dice box in reference to the typical checkered box pattern of the genera.
+Cirrhosa comes from the Latin words cirrh, curls/tendrils, and os, plenty, meaning with lots of tendrils, curls.

+Formerly included

 Several names have been coined at infraspecific levels (variety, subspecies, and form) for plants once believed to belong to Fritillaria cirrhosa.
 None of these is currently recognized.
 Some of the names are regarded as synonyms of Fritillaria cirrhosa not deserving recognition (see synonym list at right).
 A few others are considered as belonging to distinct species.
 Those are: